NYU-DevOps-S18-Recommendations/recommendations/README.md

-    GET  /recommendations - Retrieves a list of recommendations from the database GET  /recommendations/{id} - Retrieves a recommendation with a specific id POST /recommendations - Creates a recommendation in the datbase from the posted database PUT  /recommendations/{id} - Updates a recommendation in the database fom the posted database DELETE /recommendations{id} - Removes a recommendation from the database that matches the id
+    GET  /recommendations - Retrieves a list of recommendations from the database GET  /recommendations/{id} - Retrieves a recommendation with a specific id POST /recommendations - Creates a recommendation in the datbase from the posted database PUT  /recommendations/{id} - Updates a recommendation in the database from the posted database DELETE /recommendations{id} - Removes a recommendation from the database that matches the id

 ## Valid content description of JSON file